A Derm's Guide To Taking Care Of The Skin On Your Hands If You're Washing Them Constantly

 With coronavirus currently at the forefront of everyone's mind, we're taking measures to prevent spreading the virus very seriously.
 This includes keeping a bottle of hand sanitizer in our bags, and being extra diligent about washing our hands (for 20 seconds!).

-But constant washing and exposing hands to drying alcohol-based formulas can do a number on your skin: cue excessive dryness and in some cases, sore, cracked, and weeping skin.
+But constant washing and exposing hands to drying alcohol-based formulas can do a number on your skin, resulting in excessive dryness — and, in some cases, even sore, cracked, and weeping skin.
 At this point, you might reach for your trusty hand cream, but being advised to wash your hands at every given opportunity feels as though you're just going round in circles.
-Thankfully, dermatologist Dr Anjali Mahto understands the struggle.
-Earlier this week, she took to Instagram to share her expert advice for taking care of the skin on your hands when you're washing them constantly – and it's actually pretty simple.

 Advertisement

+Thankfully, London-based dermatologist Dr. Anjali Mahto understands the struggle.
+Earlier this week, she took to Instagram to share her expert advice for taking care of the skin on your hands when you're washing them constantly — and it's actually pretty simple.

-"Repeated use of soaps, detergents, and alcohol gel are a common and important cause of what is known as irritant contact dermatitis," Dr Mahto wrote on Instagram.
+"Repeated use of soaps, detergents, and alcohol gel are a common and important cause of what is known as irritant contact dermatitis," Dr. Mahto wrote.
 "These products can damage proteins in the upper layer of our epidermis and cause changes in the fats in our skin."
-Dr Mahto continued: "Clinically, the hands can become red, rough, scaly, dry, cracked, and fissured (where small cuts appear in the skin).
+She continued, "Clinically, the hands can become red, rough, scaly, dry, cracked, and fissured (where small cuts appear in the skin).
 You may feel the hands have a burning or tingling sensation or feel itchy and irritated.
 In severe cases, the skin may become blistered, painful, and form crusts.
 This problem can develop in anyone who is frequently washing their hands, which is probably all of us right now!"

-According to Dr Mahto, there are a number of easy, tried and true measures which can be taken to treat hand dermatitis effectively, as well as prevent it from developing in the first place.
-"Make sure you carry a non-fragranced hand cream at all times and get into the habit of moisturizing after washing," Dr Mahto wrote.
-She recommends CeraVe Reparative Hand Cream, Norwegian Formula Hand Cream, and La Roche-Posay Cicaplast Baume B5 Hand Cream.
+Dr. Mahto explains that there are a number of easy, tried and true measures that can be taken to treat hand dermatitis effectively, as well as prevent it from developing in the first place.
+"Make sure you carry a non-fragranced hand cream at all times and get into the habit of moisturizing after washing," she wrote.
+She recommends CeraVe Therapeutic Hand Cream, Neutrogena Norwegian Formula Hand Cream, and La Roche-Posay Cicaplast Baume B5 Hand Cream.

-Making sure your hand cream is fragrance-free is also key.
-"Fragrances can potentially worsen dermatitis," wrote Dr Mahto, "so as a rule of thumb, if it smells good, unfortunately, you probably want to stay away from it for active hand eczema."

 Advertisement

-Finally, Dr Mahto mentioned that if your hands are cracked or bleeding, then you must seek help from your GP or dermatologist.
-"Once hand eczema becomes problematic, it may require treatment with a short, sharp burst of topical steroid treatment which requires a prescription," wrote Dr Mahto.
-"When used for appropriate periods of time under expert guidance you should not suffer from any long-term side effects of steroid use.
+Finally, Dr. Mahto mentioned that if your hands are cracked or bleeding, you should seek help from your doctor or dermatologist.
+"Once hand eczema becomes problematic, it may require treatment with a short, sharp burst of topical steroid treatment which requires a prescription," she wrote.
+"When used for appropriate periods of time under expert guidance, you should not suffer from any long-term side effects of steroid use.
 The purpose of the steroid ointment is to reduce inflammation and allow the skin to heal and recover.
 If treatment is not offered, the eczema will not only cause discomfort, but may restrict your daily activities and the skin becomes vulnerable to infection as it is no longer functioning appropriately as a barrier."

-Finally, Dr Mahto mentioned that if your hands are cracked or bleeding, then you must seek help from your GP or dermatologist.
-"Once hand eczema becomes problematic, it may require treatment with a short, sharp burst of topical steroid treatment which requires a prescription," wrote Dr Mahto.
-"When used for appropriate periods of time under expert guidance you should not suffer from any long-term side effects of steroid use.
+Finally, Dr. Mahto mentioned that if your hands are cracked or bleeding, you should seek help from your doctor or dermatologist.
+"Once hand eczema becomes problematic, it may require treatment with a short, sharp burst of topical steroid treatment which requires a prescription," she wrote.
+"When used for appropriate periods of time under expert guidance, you should not suffer from any long-term side effects of steroid use.
 The purpose of the steroid ointment is to reduce inflammation and allow the skin to heal and recover.
 If treatment is not offered, the eczema will not only cause discomfort, but may restrict your daily activities and the skin becomes vulnerable to infection as it is no longer functioning appropriately as a barrier."

 Advertisement